naif-sameer/my-programming-docs/docs/javascript/svelte/index.md

 		/**
-		 * if you return a funtion from the callback function, that function will be called when the components is unmounted
+		 * if you return a function from the callback function, that function will be called when the components is unmounted
 		 *
 		 * - onMount does not render inside a server-side component wheres onDestroy does
 		 * */